 a.
 Calculate the probable reduction of the working hours for each affected employee.
 The reduction must be at least 10% of the hours normally worked by all employees eligible to receive short-time work benefits, after deducting paid and unpaid absences.

 b.
-Submit the preregistration for short-time work benefits to the competent cantonal authority, i.e. the authority of the canton in which the company or part of the company concerned is located, credibly stating the reasons why the expected reduction of working hours is to be attributed to the occurrence of the coronavirus.
+Submit the preregistration for short-time work benefits to the competent cantonal authority, i.e. the authority of the canton in which the company or part of the company concerned is located.
 For sales companies with locations in different cantons, the preregistration for all employees must be submitted in the canton where the company has its headquarters.

 We have compiled a list with all addresses of the competent cantonal authorities, indicating which authorities accept preregistrations by email, letter post or online forms.
 Please note that some cantons only accept preregistrations via email.
 For the electronic submission the preregistrations can either be signed electronically or a copy can be signed by hand and then scanned.
-The preregistration can also be submitted by telephone, if it is afterwards immediately confirmed in writing.
+Up until 31 May 2020 the preregistration can also be submitted by telephone, if it is afterwards immediately confirmed in writing.

 Instead of using the standard form available on the website of the State Secretariat for Economic Affairs (SECO), make sure to use the coronavirus-specific form that has been made available.